-With two cities striving to settle within their own limits and the thousands rushing to the camp, more friction naturally occurred.
+More friction naturally occurred with two cities striving to settle within their own limits and the thousands rushing to the camp.
 The prospect of keeping order in the two mining camps was not a very promising one.
-Columbus Street in Empire and “Red Hot” and Main Streets in Galena were the first to build up with business houses, which were of log and frame boxes, hastily thrown together for temporary use.
+Columbus Street in Empire and “Red Hot” and Main Streets in Galena were the first to build up with business houses of log and frame boxes, hastily thrown together for temporary use.

 The quarrel assumed a serious aspect when Empire City decided to stop its population from moving over to the Galena side.
 On the night of July 25, 1877, the city council of Empire City passed a resolution ordering a stockade eight feet high and one-half mile in length to be built along the south side of their city.
 If the plan was carried out, it would virtually stop all communication between the two cities and hinder public travel.
 The stockade was to enclose the south end of Columbus Street and the bridge over Short Creek.

-As the stockade began to be built, it created such a ruckus that the workmen were given police protection while building the wall.
+As the stockade began to be built, it created such an uproar that the workmen were given police protection while building the wall.
 Galena residents protested in vain, petitioning the city, which, in turn, appealed to the U.S. Government to prevent the closing of a public highway to the U.S. mail.

-However, as the gap was being closed and the federal government’s action was too slow, the Galena Mayor, acting under the authority of the city council, organized a posse of fifty citizens to prevent closing the gap.
+However, as the gap was being closed and the federal government’s action was too slow, the Galena Mayor, acting under the city council’s authority, organized a posse of 50 citizens to prevent closing the gap.
 On August 15, 1877, at 4:00 am, the posse attacked, tore down, and burned the greater portion of the wall.
-Not anticipating the surprise attack, Empire City was unprepared, which resulted in the exchange of only a few shots and minimal bloodshed.
+Not anticipating the surprise attack, Empire City was unprepared, resulting in only a few shots and minimal bloodshed.